SolarChem/solarchem-kg/server-scripts/README.md

 ## Contents

 Data and scripts needed to produce and update in GraphDB the Solarchem Knowledge Graph.
 Designed to run in the server to update the data in the triplestore.
+The data and access key required to update the data in GraphDB are stored in the server.

 The process needs these repositories:
 * `. (server-scripts/)`: contains all the scripts (bash and python) used to extract, transform and load data, each one detailed below.